dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

-Note that the passed-in function name will be used as the custom validator name in warnings.
+The function name will appear in validation warning messages.

-You can pass a custom validation error message as a second argument:
+You can provide a custom validation error message as the second argument:

 <CodeExample>